moka-guys/automate_demultiplex/ad_logger/README.md

 # Automate demultiplex logging

-This module creates an AdLoggers object which is used to write messages to the syslog, stream and log files.
+This module creates objects that are used to write messages to the syslog, stream and log files.

 It also has a sensitive formatter incorporated, which removes authentication keys from the both the stream and the syslog (preventing them from being entered into rapid7) using regex.